 Figure 24 suggests changes to the size of the infrastructure workforce appears to be largely attributable to workers moving out in and out of the construction industry, rather than within construction sectors.
 Over 2021-22 to 2023-24, net gains of 56,700 infrastructure workers entering or leaving construction more broadly overshadowed the net losses of 5,300 workers to adjacent construction sectors.
-Three in every four of these movements were attributable to 'all of construction, rather than between sectors within construction.
+Three in every four of these movements were attributable to 'all of construction' activity, or workers moving in and out of construction, rather than between sectors within construction.
 As such, all-of-construction trends play a key role in shaping the infrastructure workforce.